-- Actions Undertaken to Increase Use of Emerging Investment Managers - Require broad advertising of RFPs through various channels: FABF's website, Consultant's website, industry periodical, and state newspaper - Implemented extended response time (6-8 weeks) on RFPs to ensure maximum distribution of RFP via word-of-mouth by Staff, Consultants, and Trustees. - Require proactive approach by Consultant to ensure all known minority managers are aware of RFPs. - Maintain open door policy, agreeing to meet with any minority managers. - Facilitate introductions of minority managers to Consultant and to peers. - Participate in conferences and other networking events for increased exposure to minority investment firms. - (ii) Policy adopted under subsection (5): Diversity Policy for Fiduciaries, Consultants, and Senior Staff (attached) - (iii) Policy adopted under subsection (6): Policy Regarding Business Enterprises Owned by Minorities, Females and Persons with Disabilities (attached) - (iv) Policy adopted under subsection (7): Statement of Investment Policy (attached)
+- Actions Undertaken to Increase Use of Emerging Investment Managers - Require broad advertising of RFPs through various channels: FABF's website, Consultant's website, and industry periodical - Implemented extended response time (6-8 weeks) on RFPs to ensure maximum distribution of RFP via word-of-mouth by Staff, Consultants, and Trustees. - Require proactive approach by Consultant to ensure all known minority managers are aware of RFPs. - Maintain open door policy, agreeing to meet with any MWDBE managers. - Facilitate introductions of MWDBE managers to Consultant and to peers. - Participate in conferences and other networking events for increased exposure to minority investment firms. - Policy adopted under subsection (5): Diversity Policy for Fiduciaries, Consultants, and Senior Staff (attached) - Policy adopted under subsection (6): Policy Regarding Business Enterprises Owned by Minorities, Females and Persons with Disabilities (attached) - (iv) Policy adopted under subsection (7): Statement of Investment Policy (attached)

-• Actions Undertaken to Increase Use of Minority Broker-Dealers

-- Require directed minority brokerage utilization as a minimum requirement for participation in all RFPs. - Require monthly/quarterly commission reporting from investment managers, including minority brokerage utilization. - Report minority brokerage utilization to Board at monthly meetings. - Participate in conferences and other networking events for increased exposure to minority brokerage firms. - Maintain open door policy, agreeing to meet with any minority brokers. - Facilitate introductions of minority brokers to Consultant and to peers. - Participate in conferences and other networking events for increased exposure to minority brokerage firms. - (v) Policy adopted under subsection (9): Statement of Investment Policy (attached)
+- Actions Undertaken to Increase Use of Minority Broker-Dealers - Require directed minority brokerage utilization as a minimum requirement for participation in all RFPs. - Require quarterly commission reporting from investment managers, including minority brokerage utilization. - Report minority brokerage utilization to Board. - Participate in conferences and other networking events for increased exposure to minority brokerage firms. - Maintain open door policy, agreeing to meet with any minority brokers. - Facilitate introductions of minority brokers to investment managers and to peers. - Participate in conferences and other networking events for increased exposure to minority brokerage firms. - (v) Policy adopted under subsection (9): Statement of Investment Policy (attached)